Monday, February 1, 2021

 Bland, without flavor, they enter the ear;

-The heart is tranquil, feelings lie beneath. (in Jullien, 2004, 83)
+The heart is tranquil, feelings lie beneath. (in Jullien 2004, 83)

+The instrument that Bái Jūyì is playing here is, of course, the gǔqín, an instrument with a long association with blandness.
 In his Xi Shan Qin Kuang (溪山琴況), Xu Shang Ying (徐上瀛) describes the gǔqín as the musical instrument most suitable for expressing dan

 "The sounds produced by all other musical instruments lose their wei 'tastefulness' when they sound placid (dan).
 However, for guqin music, when the sound of guqin is dan, it creates a kind of tastefulness in the music.
 What kind of tastefulness?
 It is tian []…When tian is complete, one does not feel bored with dan."
 (Tien 2015, 212)

 The second aspect that is interesting in Master Xu's passage is the way he emphasizes that dan is coupled with serenity or calmness (tian 恬).
-Tien (2015), in his excellent study of Master Xu's treatise, comments on this passage that "[a]ccording to Master Xu, guqin music which exhibits the quality of tian also demonstrates a priori, the quality of dan” (212).
+Tien (2015), in his excellent study of Master Xu's treatise, comments on this passage that "[a]ccording to Master Xu, guqin music which exhibits the quality of tian also demonstrates a priori, the quality of dan" (212).
 Blandness necessarily goes together with calmness in aesthetic expressions–it is the presence of something other than dan that makes dan a positive quality, something that is lacking in the amateur playing suling without ornaments.
 Master Xu's passage reveals an insight into the dialects of aesthetic qualities and the way different qualities work together.
 Sparse sounds, tranquility, and blandness are intimately connected when it comes to poetics.
 It is not enough to adopt the aesthetics of amateurism, there must be some other aesthetic qualities in place to make this amateurism a positive quality.
-On the gǔqín, these multiple qualities arise idiomatically–it is what is natural to the instrument–while on the suling it will demand more of the musician/composer to transform the sound of someone baru belajar a positive quality.
+On the gǔqín, these multiple qualities arise idiomatically–it is what is natural to the instrument–while on the suling it will demand more of the musician/composer to transform the sound of someone baru belajar into a positive quality.

 Decreasing emotionality through impermanence